-Based on this data, Semitropic feels the actions in Goal 2 are showing to be effective in making progress towards the goal.
+Based on the preceding data, Semitropic feels the actions in Goal 2 are showing to be effective in making progress towards goal two.

 A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.